SamchanThunder/calendar/README.md

 **<ins>Functions:</ins>**

   1. Most of the times, all the days of the month can be shown on a calendar using 5 columns.
 However, sometimes there needs to be 6 columns to display all the days.
-This calendar adjusts between 5 or 6 columns depending how on how many columns the month needs.
+This calendar adjusts between 5 or 6 columns depending on how many columns the month needs.

   2. Instead of having empty boxes for the days on the calendar which are not part of the month, those boxes show what day it would be for the month before or after the current month.